AutoNeural: Co-Designing Vision-Language Models for NPU Inference: Methodology

-Our connector architecture employs a lightweight two-layer multi-layer perceptron (MLP) with GELU (Gaussian Error Linear Units) activation between the hidden layer.
+Our connector architecture employs a lightweight two-layer multi-layer perceptron (MLP) with a GELU (Gaussian Error Linear Unit) activation between the two layers.
 This design deviates from the Gemma 3n-E4B projector, which incorporates two RMSNorm layers within the projection path.
 We deliberately avoid normalization layers in the connector to maintain NPU quantization robustness.
 Contemporary NPU quantization pipelines rely on static per-tensor quantization, where activation ranges must be determined at calibration time and fixed during deployment.
-RMSNorm introduces significant quantization challenges: its dynamic scaling operation—computing the root-mean-square over features at each position—produces activations with input-dependent distributions that are difficult to calibrate accurately with static ranges.
+RMSNorm introduces significant quantization challenges: its dynamic scaling operation—computing the root mean square over features at each position—produces activations with input-dependent distributions that are difficult to calibrate accurately with static ranges.

 \paragraph{Language model backbone} For the language model, we adopt the Liquid AI 1.2B parameter architecture, a hybrid design that strategically interleaves Transformer self-attention layers with efficient sequence modeling layers based on liquid structural state-space principles.
 The sequence modeling layers implement gated convolutions with depthwise short-kernel operations, providing linear-time complexity during inference while maintaining compact state representations that avoid explicit key-value cache overhead.
 The Liquid AI architecture employs a 5:3 ratio with 16 total layers—10 layers use gated-convolution sequence modeling while 6 layers use Transformer self-attention.
 This design is particularly well-suited for NPU deployment for two reasons: (1) the convolution-based layers provide linear-time complexity during autoregressive generation, eliminating the quadratic scaling of attention and dramatically reducing memory footprint, and (2) the preserved Transformer layers maintain strong in-context learning and reasoning capabilities essential for vision–language tasks.
 The gated-convolution layers maintain a rolling state cache that operates with bounded memory during inference, requiring only a fixed-size context window rather than the full key-value history.
 During generation, this hybrid design reduces memory bandwidth pressure on the NPU by up to 60\% compared to a pure Transformer baseline, as the majority of layers avoid explicit KV cache reads/writes.
 Each sequence modeling layer is followed by a feed-forward network with SwiGLU activation, with RMSNorm applied before both types of layers to stabilize training and maintain activation distributions suitable for quantization.
 The complete architecture is illustrated in Figure~\ref{fig:model_arch}.